Author(s)

 Most snowbirds prepare for their migrations in the fall so they’re settled before the winter months.
 Fall marks the end of the busy moving season and is a slower time in the auto transport industry than spring and summer.
 However, fall and winter may come with harsh weather conditions that require extra attention.

-It’s not uncommon for truck drivers to encounter delays from unexpected weather conditions, or have to move slower on their route for the safety of their truck and the other vehicles on the road.
+Transit times: It’s not uncommon for truck drivers to encounter delays from unexpected weather conditions or have to move more slowly on their route for the safety of their truck and the other vehicles on the road.
 While transit times can be affected by cold weather and snow in the winter, it’s often easier to find an auto transporter that can work with your timeline during low-demand months.

 Preparation: Preparing a vehicle for shipping is relatively easy, but there are some extra precautions worth taking during the fall and winter months.
 Depending on the value of the vehicle being shipped, it may be worth shipping via enclosed transport to protect it from snow, sleet, hail, road salt, and other harsh outdoor elements.